polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-software-tool-flow.md

 ![](./images/tool_flow_full.svg)

-Anything on the left (TCL Script, Libero Component, Libero SoC etc) can be considered part of the FPGA flow, anything in the middle or on the right can be conceded part of the software flow.
+Anything on the left (TCL Script, Libero Component, Libero SoC etc) can be considered part of the FPGA flow, anything in the middle or on the right can be considered part of the software flow.
 The MSS configurator is required for both flows.
-Provided files in green can be considered end points with part of the flow already completed for a user.
+Provided files in green can be considered end points as, part of the flow is already completed.
-Provided makefile, script and source files in blue can be considered starting points where part of a flow will have to be run.
+Provided makefile, script and source files in blue can be considered starting points as, part of a flow will have to be run.

 The different components of the tool flow are described below: